Search

 Coolant

-The Windcale Piles used unpressurised air for cooling, pulled down via convection through their 120 m tall chimneys.
+The Windcale Piles used unpressurised air for cooling, pulled via convection through their 120 m tall chimneys.

 How was coolant air filtered?